neel-banga/DrinkWise-Cruz-Hacks/README.md

 ##### Features

-DrinkWise is a web-app with two tests to detect sobriety
+DrinkWise is a web-app with two tests to detect sobriety:

 - First is a face test, we trained this fully from scratch on a dataset of both drunk and sober people
 - Second we analyzed spectrograms & used an algorithm called levenshtein distance to be able to detect whether a user is slurring